noawe-boi/NoahsObsidianSync/Year 11 Chemistry IA4.md

 ###### Limitations
-- Assumed that amount of $CO_2$ released in production remains constant.
+- Assumed that amount of $CO_2$ released in production remains constant. may vary between gasoline and ethanol.
+Not really a limitation of evidence though... self imposed due to lack of evidence.
 -

 ##### *Analysis 2* of qualitative and quantitative data that identifies